janrakete/healthcore-bulp.io/README.md

 5. Deploy to Android:
    1. To setup the environment for Android, follow the instructions [here](https://capacitorjs.com/docs/getting-started/environment-setup)

-   2. To use Firebase Cloud Messaging (= push notifications), you need to generate and save two files:
+   2. If you want to use Firebase Cloud Messaging (= push notifications), you need to generate and save two files:
       1. `google-services.json` in `app/android/app/` (https://support.google.com/firebase/answer/7015592?hl=en)
-      2. `push-firebase-admin.json` in Healthcore root directory ()
+      2. `push-firebase-admin.json` in Healthcore root directory (https://firebase.google.com/docs/admin/setup?hl=de#initialize_the_sdk_in_non-google_environments)

    3. Build:
       ```bash